-It has more than 130 crimes enlisted as predicate offences (components of major crimes) in Schedule to 2002 Prevention of Money Laundering Act (PMLA); however, there exists no unifying national-level policy document with regard to asset confiscation, for predicate offences.
+It has more than 130 crimes enlisted as predicate offenses (components of major crimes) in Schedule to 2002, Prevention of Money-Laundering Act (PMLA); however, there exists no unifying national-level policy document with regard to asset confiscation for predicate offenses.

 The Enforcement Directorate (ED) secured convictions of only 15 individuals and entities, including one high-profile fodder scam case.
-During the past 14 years (from 2005 to September 2019), ED has registered 2,300 cases of ML and about 14,000 cases of forex violation.
-ML Conviction and Confiscation Outcomes do not commiserate with one of the largest economies in the world (USD 2.67 Trillion GDP).
+During the past 14 years (2005-2019), ED has registered 2,300 cases of ML and about 14,000 cases of forex violation.
+The ML Conviction and Confiscation Outcomes do not commensurate with one of the largest economies in the world (\$2.67 Trillion GDP).
 The growing informal economy, rising corruption, widespread utilisation of Information and Communication Technology (ICT) services, escalating incidents of banking crimes, and high-profile instances of financial fraud with international repercussions, such as the Nirav Modi PNB Bank Fraud (14,000 Crore INR), collectively raise questions about the robustness of India's financial and legal framework.
-According to the reports, Banking Crimes in India are increasing as compared to earlier years; however, this has not been reflected in an increase in the confiscation of assets associated with Banking crimes, nor there is an increase in ML convictions, associated with Banking Crimes in India.
+According to the reports, Banking Crimes in India are increasing as compared to earlier years; however, this has not been reflected in an increase in the confiscation of assets associated with banking crimes, nor there is an increase in ML convictions, associated with Banking Crimes in India.

-India has a huge Information and Communication Technology (ICT) service and associated financial frauds; however, it has not confiscated assets in online banking frauds.
+India has a huge ICT service and associated financial frauds; however, it has not confiscated assets in online banking frauds.
 Assets confiscated through international cooperation with an ML conviction are non-existent.
-Also, there is non-existent confiscation of assets with regard to banking offences, IT services Fraud, online services fraud, as well as hawala offences.
+Also, there is non-existent confiscation of assets with regard to banking offenses, IT services Fraud, online services fraud, as well as Hawala offenses.
 The country has not provided data with regard to the number of passengers that declare cash when travelling into and out of India.
 It does not have mandatory cash declaration for international passengers.
 There is no evidence of a nationwide cash declaration IT system that covers land-border stations, and all international airports also provide access to all the LEAs.

 India borders the Golden Triangle (bordering Laos, Thailand, and Myanmar), coupled with low ML asset confiscation outcomes, and high financial, cash smuggling, drug smuggling, corruption, and informal economy dynamics.
-It provides a fertile ground for the diversion of proceeds to Terror Financing activities which is a cause for regional security concern.
+It provides a fertile ground for the diversion of proceeds to TF activities, which is a cause for regional security concern.